thatfloflo/SnakeSharp/README.md

 You'll need [.NET 10](https://dotnet.microsoft.com/) to build, and the `dotnet` executable on your PATH.

-Target machines need to have the .NET 10 runtime installed to run the app, unless you add the `--self-contained --runtime` flags to the build command.

 ### Interpreted run
 To run straight from source, use `dotnet run` inside the project directory.

 ### Building
 To build the project for debugging, just run
-`dotnet build ./SnakeSharp.sln`.
+`dotnet build`.

-To build a release, run `dotnet publish -c Release ./SnakeSharp.sln`.
+To build a release, run `dotnet publish -c Release`.